carpentries-incubator/reproducible-publications-quarto/episodes/08-code-chunks.md

 > First, run the code to make sure that our file paths are correct and our code runs without errors.
 Good?
 Time to knit the document!
 {: .checklist}

-Now, we can have some more fun with global options:
+Now, we can have some more fun with global options.

 ### Globally load data and packages

-We can actually make our lives easier in one other way too.
-So far we've loaded the library `tidyverse` and data frame `data1` we need in the first code chunk.
-Now if we want to replace, say Figure 3 (which we will do next), we would load `tidyverse` and the data for Figure 3, meaning we would be loading tidyverse for a second time unnecessarily.
+We can make our lives easier in one other way too.
+So far we've loaded the library `tidyverse` and the data frame `df` we need in the first code chunk.
+Now if we want to add another figure (say the hormone analysis code '02_hormone_analysis.r`), which uses the same data as our first figure - we would be loading tidyverse for a second time unnecessarily.
 This is because once libraries and data are loaded they are available for the rest of the rmd document.

-Instead, we can load libraries and data at the beginning of our document which makes it available for all other figures or calculations and lets us avoid repetition.
+Instead, we can load libraries and data once at the beginning of our document making it available for all other figures or calculations throughout the document -  allowing us to avoid repetition in our code and saving us rendering time.
 This also makes it easier for us to keep track of all the libraries and data we need to use in any given document.
-If anything needs to be tweaked, we don't need to search through every code chunk in our rmd document to make a change.
+If anything needs to be tweaked, we don't need to search through every code chunk in our rmd document to make a change - it's listed right at the top.

 ```